FedoraQt/MediaWriter/README.md

 If you want to help with translating Fedora Media Writer, please visit our [Zanata project page](https://fedora.zanata.org/iteration/view/mediawriter/master).

-Information about the individual Fedora flavors are retrieved from the websites and translated as a separate project.
+Information about the individual Fedora flavors is retrieved from the websites and translated as a separate project.

 ## Other information